Five Steps to a Major Decision

 - Attend the annual UB Majors and Careers Night (PDF) where you will have a chance to ask academic departments and UB alumni/area professionals questions (PDF) about their programs and careers and learn about the many options available to you at UB.

-- Attend a choosing a major workshop.
-Student Advising Services offers choosing a major workshops each term.
+- Attend a choosing a major workshop offered by Student Advising Services.

 Step 3: Evaluate and Make Your Major Decision